Syncfusion AI Assistant

 1. While changing or opening different documents on the same page, the previously loaded document will be unloaded automatically by the SfPdfViewer.

-2. And, if you are using multiple pages in your application, then make sure to unload the document from the SfPdfViewer while leaving the page that has it to release the memory and resources consumed by the PDF document that is loaded.
+2. If you are using multiple pages in your application, then make sure to unload the document from the SfPdfViewer while leaving the page that has it to release the memory and resources consumed by the PDF document that is loaded.
 The unloading of documents can be done by calling the UnloadDocument method.

 Step 6: Running the Application